On the Stability of General Bayesian Inference: Setting

-The only additional specification required from the \DM when implementing the \textBD-Bayes compared with the \KLD-Bayes is that they select the value of $\beta$.
-This hyperparameter regulates the trade-off between robustness and efficiency \citep[e.g.][]{basu1998robust}.
-Minimising the \KLD ($\beta=1$) provides the most efficient inference but is very sensitive to outliers.
-Increasing $\beta$ away from 1 gains robustness to outliers at a cost to efficiency.
-The bounds of the previous theorems all depend on $\beta$ and we can therefore additionally interpret $\beta$ as a sort of meta prior for the \DM's confidence in their elicited model or data collection.
+Other works have advocated for the subjective specification for the value of $\beta$ \citep[e.g.][]{jewson2018principles} and the results in this paper help to facilitate this by interpreting $\beta$ in terms of the level of stability it brings.
+The results of this paper demonstrate that $\beta$ controls the amount that imprecision in the specification of the model or data can be magnified into the posterior, allowing for the interpretation of $\beta$ as a meta prior for the \DM's confidence in their elicited model or data collection.
 The less confident they are, the greater $\beta$ will need to be to prevent non-negligible \textit{a posteriori} divergence.
 Eliciting $\beta$ as such requires the \DM to reflect on the value of $\epsilon$ associated with their beliefs or the quality of the data.
 For the neighbourhoods of Definition \ref{Def:LikelihoodNeighbourhood}, this can be obtained by considering for a given set of parameters what the largest possible error in any of the probability statements could be, or for Definition \ref{Def:DGPNeighbourhood} by considering the minimal proportion of a population that they believe is consistent with the \DGP.
-Our results are also informative about when the value of $\beta$ might be too large.
-The \DM should want their \textBD-Bayes inferences be stable because $\epsilon$ is small, and not because the terms involving $\beta$ that multiply $\epsilon$ in the theorems in Sections \ref{Sec:StabilityLikelihood} and \ref{Sec:StabilityDGP} are small.

-Alternatively, there is increasing interest in data-driven methods to learn $\beta$. \cite{warwick2005choosing, ghosh2015robust, basak2021optimal} consider procedures to estimate $\beta$ to minimise the mean squared error (\MSE) of estimated model parameters, \cite{toma2011dual, kang2014minimum} estimate $\beta$ to minimise the maximum perturbation of the parameter estimates resulting from replacing one observation by the population estimated mean, and \cite{jewson2022general, yonekura2021adaptation} estimate $\beta$ to minimise the Fisher's divergence to the \DGP.
+A default implementation, however, would be to set $\beta$ such that $\frac{M^{\beta - 1}(3\beta - 2)}{\beta(\beta - 1)} = U$ ensuring that the posterior predictive imprecision as measured by Theorem \ref{Thm:StabilityDGPapproxBeta} is only $U > 1$ times the level of prior imprecision $\epsilon$.
+We demonstrate such an approach for the example in Section \ref{Sec:Classification} for $U = 2$.
+Importantly, a \DM could not hope to set $\beta$ to provide maximal stability.
+Maximum stability, i.e. minimising the right-hand side of the bounds in Theorems \ref{Thm:StabilityDGPapproxBeta} and \ref{Thm:StabilityDGPapproxBeta2} would set $\beta \rightarrow\infty$ and result in the posterior under any model and data collapsing to the prior, providing absolutely stable inference but not learning anything from the data.
+For minimally efficient learning to take place, posterior beliefs should not be closer, in the worst case, than the models were a priori.